The lottery application period for school year 2014-15 is closed.

 The lottery application form will open on January 5, 2015 and close at 11:59 PM on March 9, 2015.
 Please complete only one application for your family that includes every child who wishes to apply for admission to either school.
 Additional applications will be discarded.
 Any changes you need to submit to your application before March 9, 2015 should be emailed to firstname.lastname@example.org.
 Both applications for admission and changes to existing applications received after March 9, 2015 are not eligible to participate in either lottery and will be placed at the bottom of the waiting list.

-In 2014-15, CCMPCS will offer two Spanish immersion classrooms where the majority of the core academic instruction will be provided in Spanish, while reading and literacy instruction will also be provided in English; these classrooms are available for three-year-olds through 3rd graders.
+In 2015-16, CCMPCS will offer three Dual-Language Spanish classrooms where the majority of the core academic instruction will be provided in Spanish, while reading and literacy instruction will also be provided in English; these classrooms are available for three-year-olds through 4th graders.
 The other classrooms at CCMPCS will offer the core academic instruction in English with Spanish enrichment four times per week; these classrooms are available for three-year-olds through 6th graders.
 Grades 7 through 8 are not available for CCMPCS for 2015-16.

 All children on your application must be residents of Frederick County by July 1, 2015.